Malvern, Worcestershire: Independent schools

 Two large independent 'public' schools – Malvern College for boys and girls and Malvern St James for girls – now remain following mergers of Malvern's many private primary and secondary schools.

 Malvern College is a coeducational public school, founded in 1865.
 Until 1992, it was a school for boys aged 13 to 18.
 Following a merger with Ellerslie School for Girls in 1992 it became coeducational.
 Among its alumni are two Nobel Laureates (James Meade and Francis William Aston), an Olympic Gold medalist (Arnold Jackson), and leading politicians.
 Further acquisition of Hillstone and merger with The Downs (in nearby Colwall) preparatory schools has established an independently run coeducational feeder school, The Downs Malvern, for pupils up to 13 years old.

-Malvern St James was formed in 2006 by the merger of Malvern Girls' College and St. James's School, West Malvern (formerly St James's and The Abbey) and other mergers with local private schools over the last thirty years.
+Malvern St James was formed in 2006 by the merger of Malvern Girls' College and St James's School, West Malvern (formerly St James's and The Abbey) and other mergers with local private schools over the last thirty years.
 It is now the last of the independent girls' schools in the Malvern area.
 The main building of Malvern St James on the campus of the former Malvern Girls' College is the former Imperial Hotel, built in the second half of the 19th century.
 Hatley St James, a Victorian mansion on Albert Road South, and former residence of the Seton-Karr family, was used as a house for the school.

 The Abbey College is an international boarding school providing education mainly for students from countries outside the United Kingdom.
 Founded in 1974, it provides pre university preparation for mixed gender students aged 14 to 20.

-Further education
+Further and higher education

-Malvern Hills College is a centre for further education providing government certificate vocational courses for adults and post 14-year-old students.
+Malvern Hills College, founded and built in 1928 was a centre for further education providing government certificate vocational courses for adults and post 14-year-old students until it closed down in the summer of 2021.
 Malvern also has an active University of the Third Age that was founded at Malvern Hills College in 1995.
 Its inaugural meeting was attended by around 150 members of the public, and by 2011 it had over 80 interest groups and 1,100 members.

+Since 2009 the campus of the former St James school, now merged into Malvern St James, is the new home of Regents Theological College, the training centre of the Elim Pentecostal Church.
+The theological college which offers undergraduate and graduate degrees also accepts Christians from a variety of Protestant Christian denominations.